[Updated 17 April 2019]

 4. Romantic dinners

 The Balinese have gotten really creative in their culinary offers for honeymooners.
-From pirate cruises, floating restaurants, dining on a treetop, with a mountain-view or in a cave, you’ll have just about every idea you can think of to make for a really special night.
+From pirate cruises, dining with a mountain-view or in a private cave, you’ll have just about every idea you can think of to make for a really special night.

 You’ve heard of breakfast in bed.
 In Bali, you can have an entire picnic dinner in bed!
-Gourmet, under the moonlight and get this – right on the beach.
-Desserts comes with a blindfold to spice up your night 😉
+Gourmet, under the moonlight and get this – right on the beach!

 #HHWT tip: Contact Voyagin to arrange it for you and be sure to make a request for a halal meal when you make the booking!